tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 * Should we punish nodes that provide invalid snapshots?

 * Is it OK for state-synced nodes to not have historical blocks nor historical IAVL versions?

+### ABCI

+* Should we call these snapshots?
+IAVL already has a different concept called snapshots.

 ## Status